 - The tuition fees of the Master's program in Medical Informatics amount to 490,- Euro per semester.
 Students of UMIT TIROL can apply for state study support.

 Do you have any further questions?
 Then do not hesitate to contact us!
-Ass.-Prof. Dr. Werner Hackl is available for a personal consultation, appointments are possible at any time.
+Univ.-Prof. Dr. Elske Ammenwerth is available for a personal consultation, appointments are possible at any time.

 If you would like to find out whether the Master's program in Medical Informatics at UMIT TIROL is right for you, we will be happy to advise you personally at the next information afternoon.